MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

 ### To run the app in the debugger

 1. Set a breakpoint on the `result = c.Calculate(x, oper, y);` line, just after the user was asked for input.
-To do this, click in the gray vertical bar along the left edge of the editor window next to the line so a red dot appears.
+To set the breakpoint, click next to the line in the gray vertical bar along the left edge of the editor window.
+A red dot appears.

    ![Set a breakpoint](./media/calculator-set-breakpoint.gif "Set a breakpoint")

    Now when we debug the program, it always pauses execution at that line.
-But we already have a rough idea that the program works for simple cases, and we don't want to pause execution every time, so let's make the breakpoint conditional.
+We already have a rough idea that the program works for simple cases.
+Since we don't want to pause execution every time, let's make the breakpoint conditional.

 1. Right-click the red dot that represents the breakpoint, and choose **Conditions**.
 In the edit box for the condition, enter `(y == 0) && (oper == '/')`.
-Choose the **Close** button when you are done; the condition is saved automatically.
+Choose the **Close** button when you're done.
+The condition is saved automatically.

    ![Set a conditional breakpoint](./media/calculator-conditional-breakpoint.gif "Set a conditional breakpoint")

    Now we pause execution at the breakpoint specifically if a division by 0 is attempted.

-1. To debug the program, press **F5** or choose the **Local Windows Debugger** button (the toolbar button that has the green arrow icon).
+1. To debug the program, press **F5**, or choose the **Local Windows Debugger** toolbar button that has the green arrow icon.
 In your console app, if you enter something like "5 - 0", the program behaves normally and keeps running.
 However, if you type "10 / 0", it pauses at the breakpoint.
 You can even put any number of spaces between the operator and numbers; `cin` is smart enough to parse the input appropriately.

    ![Pause at the conditional breakpoint](./media/calculator-debug-conditional.gif "Pause at the conditional breakpoint")

 ### Useful windows in the debugger

 Whenever you debug your code, you may notice that some new windows appear.
 These windows can assist your debugging experience.
 Take a look at the **Autos** window.
-The **Autos** window shows you the current values of variables used at least 3 lines before and up to the current line.
+The **Autos** window shows you the current values of variables used at least three lines before and up to the current line.

    ![The Autos window](./media/calculator-autos.png "The Autos window")

 To see all of the variables from that function, switch to the **Locals** window.
-You can actually modify the values of these variables on the fly while debugging, to see what effect they would have on the program.
+You can actually modify the values of these variables while debugging, to see what effect they would have on the program.
 In this case, we'll leave them alone.

    ![The Locals window](./media/calculator-locals.png "The Locals window")

 You can also just hover over variables in the code itself to see their current values where the execution is currently paused.
-Make sure the editor window is in focus by clicking on it first before trying this.
+Make sure the editor window is in focus by clicking on it first.

    ![Hover to view current variable values](./media/calculator-hover-tooltip.gif "Hover to view current variable values")

 ### To continue debugging

 1. The yellow line on the left shows the current point of execution.
-This is currently on a line that calls `Calculate`, so press **F11** to **Step Into** the function.
+The current line calls `Calculate`, so press **F11** to **Step Into** the function.
 You'll find yourself in the body of the `Calculate` function.
-Be careful with **Step Into**; if you do it too much you may waste a lot of time, as it goes into any code you use on the line you are on, including standard library functions.
+Be careful with **Step Into**; if you do it too much, you may waste a lot of time.
+It goes into any code you use on the line you are on, including standard library functions.

-1. Now that the point of execution is at the start of the `Calculate` function, press **F10** to move to the next line in the program's execution.
-This is also known as **Step Over**.
+1. Now that the point of execution is at the start of the `Calculate` function, press **F10** to move to the next line in the program's execution. **F10** is also known as **Step Over**.
 You can use **Step Over** to move from line to line, without delving into the details of what is occurring in each part of the line.
 In general you should use **Step Over** instead of **Step Into**, unless you want to dive more deeply into code that is being called from elsewhere (as you did to reach the body of `Calculate`).

 1. Continue using **F10** to **Step Over** each line until you get back to the `main()` function in the other file, and stop on the `cout` line.

    ![Step out of Calculate and check result](./media/calculator-undefined-zero.gif "Step out of Calculate and check result")

 1. It looks like the program is doing what is expected: it takes the first number, and divides it by the second.
 On the `cout` line, hover over the `result` variable or take a look at `result` in the **Autos** window.
-You'll see its value is listed as "inf".
-This doesn't look right, so let's fix this.
-The `cout` line just outputs whatever value is stored in `result`, so when you step one more line forward using **F10**, the console window displays this:
+You'll see its value is listed as "inf", which doesn't look right, so let's fix it.
+The `cout` line just outputs whatever value is stored in `result`, so when you step one more line forward using **F10**, the console window displays:

    ![The result of divide by zero](./media/calculator-divide-by-zero-fail.png "The result of divide by zero")

-   This happens because division by zero is undefined, so the program doesn't have a numerical answer to the requested operation.
+   This result happens because division by zero is undefined, so the program doesn't have a numerical answer to the requested operation.

 ### To fix the "divide by zero" error